 1. Take Frequent Potty Breaks

 If you are traveling by car, it is important to look closely at your route to make sure you have a stop every 1-2 hours for bathroom breaks.
-This will make your trip take a bit longer, but the regular reminder to stop and potty will help minimize the accidents and keep you on track with potty training while travelling.
+This will make your trip take a bit longer, but the regular reminder to stop and potty will help minimize the accidents and keep you on track with potty training while traveling.

 Don’t ask them if they want to go potty, tell them it’s time for a bathroom break.
 Leaving it up to them to tell you when they need to go will result in your toddler giving you about 5 seconds notice to find a toilet/potty.